ifwe/bruce/doc/basic_config.md

 service bruce stop
 ```

-Alternatively, you can shut it down directly by sending it a SIGTERM or SIGINT.
+Alternatively, you can shut down Bruce directly by sending it a SIGTERM or
+SIGINT.
 For instance:

 ```
 kill -TERM PROCESS_ID_OF_BRUCE